-Sections 2 and 3 have reviewed change detection and scenario approaches to analysing flood regime changes, respectively.
+Sections 2 and 3 have reviewed change detection and scenario approaches respectively that are used to analyse flood regime changes.
 Each of the approaches has strengths and limitations.
 Change detection methods are strongly data based, and therefore represent real variability to a large degree, but they do not necessarily easily infer the causality of flood changes.
 Conversely, scenario methods are strongly model based, so causality is included, but sometimes it is not clear how well reality is actually represented.

 The two methods are complementary, so there may be value in combining their respective strengths.
 On one hand, there is scope for learning about flood change causality in the context of change detection methods.
 On the other hand, there is scope for improving the realism of scenarios to better match real flood regime dynamics.
-These opportunities are schematically visualised in Fig. 10 and each of them are discussed below.
+These opportunities are schematically visualised in Fig. 11 and each of the opportunities is discussed below in a separate section.